ewa/thoughts-color/index.md

   * [Beyond net neutrality: The new battle for the future of the internet](http://www.vox.com/2014/5/2/5665890/beyond-net-neutrality-the-new-battle-for-the-future-of-the-internet):  Another essay by Tim Lee, with pretty animations.

 # About
 My name is [Eric Anderson](http://www.cs.cmu.edu/~andersoe), and I wrote this in an attempt to add a little bit of technical nuance to the discussion of network neutrality.
 I am a computer scientist, but this is not my area of expertise within the field.
+(Update:  I wrote this in 2014, when I was CMU faculty.
+I moved to a government position in 2016, but these are my own personal thoughts and not those of my employer).